What Debugging a CORS Error Taught Me About Problem-Solving

 Lesson 4: Search Better to Solve CORS Issues Faster

 The results were a game-changer.
-I suddenly found GitHub issues and forum posts with the exact same stack.
+I found GitHub issues and forum posts with the exact same stack.
 It felt like finding a treasure map.

 Lesson 5: Document Your CORS Solution